Ashanti Sizzles In Chain Bikini That Flaunts Voluptuous Body

 “We are not worthy!” another follower commented.

-While Ashanti has recently been in exotic tropical destinations for her various commitments, this particular video was shot in the Florida Keys, as her geotag indicates.
+While Ashanti has recently been in exotic tropical destinations for her various commitments, this particular video was shot in the Florida Keys, as the geotag indicates.
 The focus in this particular snap was on Ashanti, but a beach covered in driftwood overlooking a stunning blue ocean was visible in the background.

 Fans will have to stay tuned to Ashanti’s Instagram page to see if she shares any more still shots of her gorgeous looks in the music video.